1988 Toronto International Film Festival

 The 13th Toronto International Film Festival (TIFF) took place in Toronto, Ontario, Canada between September 8 and September 17, 1988.
 Midnight Madness programme was introduced at the festival.
-The festival screened more than 300 films from all over the world.
-Women on the Verge of a Nervous Breakdown by Pedro Almodóvar won the People's Choice Award at the festival, which later nominated for Best Foreign Language Film at Academy Award.
+The festival screened 279 films from 38 countries.
+Women on the Verge of a Nervous Breakdown by Pedro Almodóvar won the Classic Film Award at the festival.

-Dead Ringers by David Cronenberg was selected as the opening film.
+Dead Ringers by Toronto born David Cronenberg was selected as the opening film.
+Madame Sousatzka was the closing night film, with Shirley Maclaine attending.

+The Ryerson Theatre was the venue for most of the 10 nightly galas.
+The only Canadian one was The Revolving Doors.

+The festival featured a retrospective of 47 films from the Soviet Union, including the early films of Elem Klimov, and a tribute to Finnish brothers Mika and Aki Kaurismäki, including the 1983 Crime and Punishment and Helsinki Napoli All Night Long (1987).